GDanyi96/pmhc_minibinder_pipeline/docs/narrative.md

 The diagnosis: the binders are at reasonable lengths with valid backbones, but they're landing on the wrong face of HLA.
 With only 8 hotspots and the default 10 Å recenter radius, the spatial prior on this design isn't strong enough to constrain placement to the groove.
 Many failures dock against the α3 domain (the larger non-groove surface that contacts β2m), not the peptide-binding cleft.

 This is a placement deficit, not a backbone-quality deficit.
-The mitigation is denser hotspots and peptide-centric arcing prompts per Liu et al. [2].
-That is the cycle 03 plan.
-The 26 geometry-passing backbones carried forward to Stage 2.
+The 13% yield is at the upper end of what Liu et al. [2] report for cycle-zero unconstrained runs before they apply peptide-centric arcing and densified hotspots (10 to 15 residues), at which point their yields move into the 20 to 35% range across four HLA alleles.
+The cycle 02 result is therefore predicted and accepted: it's the calibration baseline against which the cycle 03 interventions will be measured.

 Four engineering incidents were identified during this cycle, all caught by the pipeline's own HALT gates.
-See §10 (engineering rigor) for the writer/reader contract drift class and how each was diagnosed and pinned.
+See §11 (engineering rigor) for the writer/reader contract drift class and how each was diagnosed and pinned.

 ---